-- (1) All payments made pursuant to the PIP and relating to the 2010 fiscal year have been made and are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table. - (2) Shares of phantom stock granted in 2010 were based upon our financial performance in fiscal year 2009.
-Each named executive officer was awarded shares of phantom stock equal to 20% of base salary at year-end 2009 divided by the average closing price of our common stock on the fourth, fifth and sixth days following our fourth quarter 2009 earnings press release.
-While we used 2009 financial results to determine these awards, awards under the Phantom Stock Plan are discretionary and are considered earned in the year granted.
+- (1) All payments made pursuant to the PIP and relating to the 2011 fiscal year have been made and are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table. - (2) Shares of phantom stock granted in 2011 were based upon our financial performance in fiscal year 2010.
+Each named executive officer was awarded shares of phantom stock equal to 20% of their December 30, 2010 base salary divided by the average closing price of our common stock for the three-day period commencing February 8, 2011 and ending February 10, 2011.
+While 2010 financial results were used to determine these awards, awards under the Phantom Stock Plan are discretionary and are considered earned in the year granted.
 Additionally, our Compensation Committee considers the value of the grant as part of the compensation in the year of grant when evaluating compensation to our named executive officers.
-No shares of our common stock will be issued pursuant to the Phantom Stock Plan, as the awards are required to be settled in cash. - (3) The grant date fair value of phantom stock shares, computed in accordance with ASC 718, is determined by the number of shares set forth above multiplied by the February 8, 2010 closing share price of \$18.39 as reported on the NASDAQ Global Select Market.
+No shares of our common stock will be issued pursuant to the Phantom Stock Plan, as the awards are required to be settled in cash. - (3) The grant date fair value of phantom stock awards, computed in accordance with ASC 718, is determined by the number of shares set forth above multiplied by the February 11, 2011 closing share price of \$31.08 as reported on the NASDAQ Global Select Market.